natashahoare/natashahoare/_posts/2013-09-26-bricoleurze.md

 category: Curatorial
 ---

 An exhibition co-curated with Space In Between, London.
-Playfully titled *Bricoleurze*, the show features new works by Annie Davey and Tom Railton, two artists who I felt shared a common thread, (whether this belief has been born out through my closer contact with their working methodologies and practices, or through their love of Heavy Metal remains to be seen.)
-More information below and here.
+Titled *Bricoleurze*, the show features new works by Annie Davey and Tom Railton, two artists whose practices share a common thread.

-11th October – 2nd November
-PV 10th October

-Space In Between is delighted to present *Bricoleurze*, an exhibition of new work by Annie Davey & Tom Railton. *Bricoleurze* has been co-curated by Natasha Hoare and features commissioned work by both artists.

-Taking the site of the gallery in Regent Studios, and the near surrounding area, as a starting point for this exhibition both Railton & Davey have sought to weave a narrative in to and around the area’s history as well as its recent state of change and gentrification.
+Taking the site of the gallery in Regent Studios, and the near surrounding area, as a starting point for this exhibition both Railton & Davey have sought to weave a narrative in to and around the area's history as well as its recent state of change and gentrification.
 Tom Railton & Annie Davey’s works use a para-fictional strategy to explore architecture and the role of the designer or town planner within the context of an industrial space – in this case Regent Studios – with a nod toward the absurdity of café culture, urban spread, new housing and gentrification.

-*Bricoleurze* features video work, sculpture and drawings, as well as a performance by Matthew de Kersaint Giraudeau and a publication including texts by historian David Morris and curator Natasha Hoare.
+*Bricoleurze* features video work, sculpture and drawings, as well as a performance by Matthew de Kersaint Giraudeau and a publication including texts by historian David Morris and myself.
 The publication acts as part archive and part bibliography – a physical manifestation of the conversations that have surrounded the creation and curation of the works on show.

 ![09-26-13-1](/assets/img/09-26-13-1.jpg)